Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 \subsection{Corrigibility}

 \emph{Corrigibility} refers to a system being amenable to interventions which would disrupt it.
 Due to its potential as a safeguard against misaligned AI, it has been a significant goal for alignment.
 Two key types of corrective interventions have been of interest: turning a system off and altering its reward function.
-This is an Achilles Heel because these interventions will typically rank poorly under a system's \emph{current} reward function.
-The key to corrigibility is an effective indifference to the intervention such that there is no incentive to cause or prevent it. \cite{armstrong2010utility}.
+These can be framed as Achilles Heels because these interventions will typically rank poorly under a system's \emph{current} reward function.
+The key to corrigibility is either deference to the overseer performing the intervention or indifference to the intervention \cite{armstrong2010utility}.
 More formally, Soares et al. \cite{soares2015corrigibility} outlines five criteria for corrigibility.
 If a corrective measure can be initiated by the press of a certain switch, a corrigible system must: \begin{enumerate} \item Implement the corrective measure when the switch is pressed. \item Not try to prevent the switch from being pressed. \item Not try to cause the switch to be pressed. \item Not try to influence the switch's pressing via the action of any subagents. \item Implement the normal policy when the switch is not pressed. \end{enumerate} There has been progress in developing ways of making agents effectively indifferent to corrections via several approaches: